AHS and the HQCA have released the report on the emergency response to a fatal dog attack in Calgary June 5, 2022.

-AHS EMS continues to address ongoing system pressures and create capacity within the system, working on the initiatives first outlined in the EMS 10-Point Plan.
+AHS EMS continues to address ongoing system pressures and create capacity within the system.
 This work is focused on managing high volumes of EMS calls, freeing ambulances up for urgent care needs and ensuring our EMS workforce is robust and well supported.
 Innovative thinking and operational efficiencies are already helping ease pressures.

 Alberta Health Services (AHS) Emergency Medical Services (EMS) brings care to people and people to care.